MicrosoftDocs/windows-dev-docs/hub/apps/design/input/ink-walkthrough.md

 In this step, we hook up the **Save** and **Load** buttons located beside the ink toolbar.

-### In the sample:
+### In the sample

 1. Open the MainPage.xaml file.
-2. Find the code marked with the title of this step ("\<!-- Step 7: Saving and loading ink -->").
+2. Find the code marked with the title of this step: `<!-- Step 7: Saving and loading ink -->`.
 3. Uncomment the following lines.

 ``` xaml
     <Button x:Name="buttonSave"